 - Assessing and monitoring physiological responses before, during, and after exercises.

 - Setting goals for improvement in both personal fitness and overall health and wellness.

 As a result of studying health and wellness at CPCS, students will:

-- Develop an effective understanding for achieving and maintaining personal health and wellness standards that will inform decisions about good health throughout their lives.
+- Develop an effective understanding of achieving and maintaining personal health and wellness standards that will inform decisions about good health throughout their lives.

-- Investigate and assess the relationship among body composition, body type, nutrition, use of tobacco, family history, and levels of physical activity.
+- Investigate and assess the relationship between body composition, body type, nutrition, use of tobacco, family history, and levels of physical activity.

 - Know and develop a greater understanding of being a steward of this great body God has given them and how to use it better for His glory

-The Eighth Grade Language Arts Curriculum builds on previous years and works to prepare the student for high school.
+The Eighth Grade Literature Curriculum builds on previous years and works to prepare the student for high school.
 They continue to read and study a variety of fiction and nonfiction.
 They evaluate and analyze how literature reflects the author.
 They conduct research and deliver various types of presentations while correctly using Standard English conventions.
-Language Arts skills are also used in other subjects.
+Literature skills are also used in other subjects.